10 Steps to Help You Get a Great Night’s Sleep

 The same is true for someone who is under intense mental stress.

-10 Ways To Get Restful Night’s Sleep:
+10 Ways To Get A Restful Night’s Sleep:

-1. Write down everything you need to accomplish the next day on list, and leave the paper
+1. Write down everything you need to accomplish the next day on a list, and leave the paper

 and pen by your bedside in case you remember anything extra.

-Writing things down sends message to the brain that it is no longer necessary to think about
+Writing things down sends a message to the brain that it is no longer necessary to think about

 those duties.